fgauna12/fgauna12.github.io/about.md

 ---
 My name is Facundo Gauna.
 Sometimes I go by Frank.

-I'm a Cloud Solutions Architect at New Signature.
-I help companies with various projects centered around Azure, DevOps, and Architecture.
-Continuous Delivery usually gets companies only so far.
-Architecture and Cloud are essential to enable DevOps as well.
+I'm a Solutions Architect at BoxBoat.
+I help teams create [cloud-native](https://www.cncf.io/) systems on Azure.
+I used to be a .NET developer and avid ping pong player.

 ## Where's that name from?